Heather Hancock | image c T. Favarula 2023

 BIO

-Heather’s work hangs in private residences, and corporate, healthcare and government collections across the North America and Asia.
+Her work is featured in private, corporate, healthcare, and government collections across North America and Asia.

 2006.
 Architectural installations | Chicago Mosaic School, Chicago, IL